Static Stretching after, not before workouts

 By Roy Stevenson

-Warming up prepares the sprinter’s muscles by increasing the force of their muscle contractions and speeding up muscle contraction rate, giving the sprinter more power and speed.
+Warming up prepares the sprinter’s muscles by increasing the force of their muscle contractions and speeding up the muscle contraction rate, giving the sprinter more power and speed.
 Warming up also helps nervous young athletes stabilize their adrenalin rush before the competition, helping them better control their pre-event nervousness.
 Here’s how sprinters should go about warming up for races and training sessions.

 Start your sprinter’s warm-up with 10-15 minutes of jogging to increase body temperature–slow and easy.